ENCCS/performance-programming/content/compilers.rst

 is possible since, for being a high level language, C is rather low level.
 In particular, the design of pointers in C allows for considerable freedom in their use.

+.. admonition:: Why is this relevant?
+  Many of the techniques displayed here are performed automatically in compilers.
+  For example, GCC has the optimization flags ``-O0`` (no optimization) to ``-O3``` (aggressive optimization) that will do everything automatically.

+  So, why is this important?
+There might be many situations where you want to be in control of what the compiler is doing, especially in codes that are to be deployed in sensitive environments (e.g., production).

 Constant folding
 """"""""""""""""